mxagar/mxagar.github.io/_drafts/2025-10-22-mac-os-ubuntu-nvidia-egpu.markdown

 I mainly use the eGPU to train general Deep Learning models (with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/ssh)) and to run LLMs locally (with [Ollama](https://ollama.com/)); as illustrated in the figure above:

-- I have a [Lenovo ThinkPad P14s](https://www.lenovo.com/gb/en/p/laptops/thinkpad/thinkpadp/p14s-amd-g1/22wsp144sa1) with an integrated NVIDIA Quadro T500 graphics card running Ubuntu.
+- I have a [Lenovo ThinkPad P14s](https://www.lenovo.com/gb/en/p/laptops/thinkpad/thinkpadp/p14s-amd-g1/22wsp144sa1) with an integrated NVIDIA Quadro T500 graphics card, running Ubuntu.
-- I attach to a Thunderbolt port of the Lenovo a [Razer Core X External Case](https://www.razer.com/mena-en/gaming-laptops/razer-core-x) which contains a [NVIDIA GeForce RTX 3060](https://www.gigabyte.com/Graphics-Card/GV-N3060GAMING-OC-12GD-rev-20), with 12 GB of memory.
+- I attach to a Thunderbolt port of the Lenovo a [Razer Core X External Case](https://www.razer.com/mena-en/gaming-laptops/razer-core-x), which contains a [NVIDIA GeForce RTX 3060](https://www.gigabyte.com/Graphics-Card/GV-N3060GAMING-OC-12GD-rev-20) (12GB of memory).
 - I run applications which require GPU power on the Lenovo/Ubuntu but interface with them via my MacBook Pro M1.

 You might ask *why I would want to run and train models locally*, since we have many cloud services available that spare us the hassle.
 Here're my answers:

-- Many models (LLMs or any other DL networks) can be used locally for a **fraction of the cost** required by cloud providers; in fact, the [NVIDIA RTX 3060](https://www.nvidia.com/en-us/geforce/graphics-cards/30-series/rtx-3060-3060ti/) with 12 GB is quite similar to the often offered low tier GPU, the [NVIDIA T4](https://www.nvidia.com/en-us/data-center/tesla-t4/).
+- Many models (LLMs or any other DL networks) can be used locally for a **fraction of the cost** required by cloud providers; in fact, the [NVIDIA RTX 3060](https://www.nvidia.com/en-us/geforce/graphics-cards/30-series/rtx-3060-3060ti/) with 12GB is quite similar to the often offered low tier GPU, the [NVIDIA T4](https://www.nvidia.com/en-us/data-center/tesla-t4/).
+Model deployment often requires private or public cloud services, but experimentation, prototyping, and small-scale training can be done locally.
-- Use data **confidentially**: running models locally allows you to process sensitive or proprietary data (e.g., personal notes, internal reports, or corporate documents) without uploading them to third-party servers.
+- Local models allow you to process data **confidentially**: running models locally allows you to process sensitive or proprietary data (e.g., personal notes, internal reports, or corporate documents) without uploading them to third-party servers.
 This means full control over your data lifecycle, compliance with privacy policies, and peace of mind knowing that no external provider logs or stores your content.
-- **Avoid dependence** on cloud services: while cloud platforms provide flexibility, they also create a point of failure and an ongoing dependency on external infrastructure and pricing.
+- We **avoid dependence** on cloud services if we run models locally: while cloud platforms provide flexibility, they also create a point of failure and an ongoing dependency on external infrastructure and pricing.
 Outages like the [AWS downtime of December 2021](https://techcrunch.com/2021/12/07/amazon-web-services-went-down-and-took-a-bunch-of-the-internet-with-it/) or the more recent [AWS outage in October 2025](https://www.wired.com/story/what-that-huge-aws-outage-reveals-about-the-internet/) show how fragile these systems can be.
-- **Learn** how to set up hardware, firmware, and software: managing your own GPU infrastructure provides a deeper understanding of the systems that power modern AI.
+- Tinkering locally, we **learn** how to set up hardware, firmware, and software: managing your own GPU infrastructure provides a deeper understanding of the systems that power modern AI.
 From BIOS configuration and driver setup to Docker and Conda environments, each layer teaches valuable skills that translate directly into real-world MLOps and engineering practice.

 You might also ask *why not stick to a single computer, Ubuntu or MacOS, with an attached eGPU*.
 That question has several layers: